Example based on Berry, Levinson, & Pakes (1995)

 compute_inelastic_demand(tsls_L_fit$coef[2])

-Double/debiased machine learning estimates using only a single lasso base learner suggest the smallest number of inelastic products.
-In stark contrast, the estimates based on multiple machine learners suggest a number closer to the intial OLS estimates.
+#> [1] 896Double/Debiased Machine Learning estimates using only a single lasso base learner suggest the smallest number of inelastic products.
+In stark contrast, the estimates based on multiple machine learners suggest a number closer to the initial OLS estimates.

 Bonus: Post-Lasso Estimates without Sample-Splitting